ctron/hono-demo-1/README.md

 This setup requires an existing [installation of Minishift](https://docs.openshift.org/latest/minishift/getting-started/installing.html) and follows the installation instructions for Hono on EnMasse using S2I: https://github.com/ctron/hono/tree/feature/support_s2i_05x/openshift

-This tutorial will assume that you have a Unix-ish operating system and know how to use `wget`, `tar`, …
+This tutorial will assume that you have a Unix-ish operating system and at least the following command line tools installed:

+* minishift, oc
+* curl, wget, jq, bash, tar

 ## Create a Minishift instance